openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper_learner.rst

 ............................

-**New Course MFE:** A major platform change for the learner experiences comes in the form of a new `micro front end application`__ to modernize the course learning experience.
+**New Course MFE:** A major platform change for the learner experiences comes in the form of a new `micro-frontend application`__ to modernize the course learning experience.
 The primary Juniper focus of this application is an overhaul of the learning sequence experience, though we anticipate other views like Course Home will eventually also make their way into this new application.

 .. __: https://edx.readthedocs.io/projects/open-edx-release-notes/en/latest/juniper.html

-**Content iFrames & Security:** This new micro front end is easier to update and configure than our previous experience, helping support lower development times and easier configuration and extension.
+**Content iFrames & Security:** This new micro-frontend is easier to update and configure than our previous experience, helping support lower development times and easier configuration and extension.
 The new experience uses iframes to render content into the application, as a side-effect does limit the ability